Blockstream/Jade/diy/README.md

     CONFIG_EFUSE_VIRTUAL=y
     CONFIG_ESP32_REV_MIN_1=y

+This can be accompished with, for example:
+`./tools/mkdefaults.py ./configs/sdkconfig_display.defaults NDEBUG SECURE`

 # Disabling Bluetooth
 If you would prefer to completely disable Bluetooth, you can also make the following modifications to your configuration template.